youseeadam/Slack-and-PowerShell/README.md

 - has_more
 - messages.text

 Next cursor and has_more work together in building a long message (like JSON).
 The has_more tells you if there is more in that statment.
 Remember a slack response, specifically JSON is broken down into 7K (or 8K?) sizes.
 So a long return will have several parts to it.
 The has_more tells you if there is more to that slack message.
 The cursor tells the unique ID of the next message.
+This is known as pagination (https://api.slack.com/docs/pagination)

 So what you end up with is a loop that looks like the following